ombrac/ombrac/README.md

   -k, --secret <STR>  Protocol Secret

 Transport QUIC:
   -l, --listen <ADDR>           The address to bind for QUIC transport
       --tls-cert <FILE>         Path to the TLS certificate file --tls-key <FILE>          Path to the TLS private key file --insecure                When enabled, the server will generate a self-signed TLS certificate and use it for the QUIC connection.
-This mode is useful for testing but should not be used in production --zero-rtt             Enable 0-RTT for faster connection establishment (may reduce security) --cwnd-init <NUM>      Initial congestion window size in bytes --idle-timeout <TIME>  Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>    Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>    Maximum number of bidirectional streams that can be open simultaneously [default: 100]
+This mode is useful for testing but should not be used in production --zero-rtt                Enable 0-RTT for faster connection establishment (may reduce security) --congestion <ALGORITHM>  Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr] --cwnd-init <NUM>         Initial congestion window size in bytes --idle-timeout <TIME>     Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>       Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>       Maximum number of bidirectional streams that can be open simultaneously [default: 100]

 Logging:
       --log-level <LEVEL>  Logging level (e.g., INFO, WARN, ERROR) [default: WARN]